Kaskada stores data in tables. Tables consist of multiple rows, and each row is a value of the same type.

 ️ Going Deeper

-The contents of the dataframe is transferred to Kaskada and added to Purchase table.
+The contents of the dataframe is transferred to Kaskada and added to the Purchase table.

 fullPathToFile = "/content/drive/place/thing/purchases.parquet" table.upload_file("Purchases", fullPathToFile)